Two big Manhattan property deals signal recovery, China interest

 Eastdil Secured handled the sale of 650 Madison Avenue for private equity firm Carlyle Group.

-Other bidders included Vornado and a consortium of General Growth Properties Inc (GGP.N) and Brookfield Office Properties Inc BPO.TO, Reuters previously reported.
+Other bidders included Vornado and a consortium of General Growth Properties Inc and Brookfield Office Properties Inc, Reuters previously reported.
 The news of the final sale was earlier reported by Bloomberg.